ajAhmed007/Light_Sound_Memory_Game/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

 A challenge I encountered was understanding how each part of the project connected together.
 Understanding how what each language was doing got some use to.
+I also had a hard time registering the bottoms to function.
+This lead me to adding more code to try to fix things but it took me a while to be able to register the bottons to change color everytime the player clicks on it.
 I also encountered issues with activating some of the bottons in the beginnning but I was able to figure it out after some time.
 Since this was my first encounter with these languages it was definitly a new experience but also a rewarding one, once I was able to get all the component working together.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

 Some of questions I have about web developement include but are not limited to: Are there other languages used (or we will use during the SITE program) to enhance websites.
 Another question is have regarding web development is: Will we learn how to optimize site loading time?
+How much experience will we gain or expected to gain after completing the program?
+Also, What are the next steps in to help us become better web devolpers beyond the SITE program?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

 If I had a few more hours to work on this project, I would spend them by implementing extra features like adding a celebratory screen with confetty and sound when the player wins the game.
 Also adding images that appear everytime the player presses a botton.
 I would also add a timer.
+I want to also figure out a way to have the bottons shuffle to make the game much harder.

 ## Interview Recording URL Link